The Editor Dilemma

 Setting Up VS Code for LaTeX

-If you choose VS Code, here's the essential setup:
+If you choose VS Code, here's the complete setup:

 1. Install TeX Distribution